-If your temperature charts and/or your blood tests confirm that you are indeed ovulating, your most important task is to find out when ovulation happens so you can make sure to have intercourse during your most fertile period, which is the last 2-3 days before ovulation.
+If your temperature charts and/or your blood tests confirm that you are indeed ovulating, your most important task will be to find out exactly when ovulation happens.
+In this way, you can make sure to have intercourse during your most fertile period, which is the last 2-3 days before ovulation.

-If you and your partner are making love three times per week or more, you will most likely have intercourse at least once during your most fertile days in any case.
-And if you are relaxed about how long it may take to get pregnant, you may want to leave it at that.
+If you and your partner are making love three times per week or more, you’re going to have intercourse at least once during your most fertile days in any case.
+And if you’re relaxed about how long it may take to get pregnant, you may want to leave it at that.

-However, your probability of conception will increase with every intercourse in your fertile period.
-And if you are experiencing difficulties getting pregnant, or you just want to make sure you give yourself the best possible odds in every cycle, you will want to identify your most fertile days so you can time your lovemaking perfectly.
+That being said, your probability of conception will increase with every intercourse in your fertile period.
+And if you’re struggling to get pregnant, or just want to give yourself the best possible odds in every cycle, you will want to identify your most fertile days so you can time your lovemaking perfectly.

-The simplest tools are ovulation tests, or ovulation predictor kits.
+The simplest tools are ovulation tests, or ovulation predictor kits (OPKs).
 Ovulation tests detect the increased presence of luteinizing hormone (LH) in your urine which occurs 12 to 36 hours before ovulation.
-A positive ovulation test means that ovulation is likely to happen within the next day or two, and that it is time to have some fun with your partner.
+A positive ovulation test means that ovulation is likely to happen within the next day or two, and that it’s time to have some fun with your partner.